kumardinesh21/kumardinesh21/README.md

 ## About Me,

 I am **Dinesh Kumar**, pursuing my **Software Engineering degree** at DHA Suffa University.
-I am currently in my third year of my Bachelor's program.
-As of now, I am focused on **full-stack development** but still wish to explore many other fields ⚡
+I am currently in my final year of my Bachelor's program.
+As of now, I am focused on **Back-End development** but still wish to explore many other fields ⚡